 Less Risky Investments With Modest Gains

-Your investments, such as bonds, will provide you with a steady rate of return of about two to three percent per year with minimal risk.
+Your investments, such as bonds, will provide you with a steady return rate of about two to three percent per year with minimal risk.

 If you’re interested in gaining wealth over your working life, then you may want to actively invest your money into varying bonds.
 This will provide you with a known return on each investment as you’ll be given the return percentage you can expect to receive before you purchase the bond.